VLDRospuskov/epamejc2020/README.md

 ### HW7 - Java IO

-Create a files, put the text into (big amount), then reade it and rewrite to another file.
+Create a files, put the text into (big amount), then read it and rewrite to another file.

 Make the second method, which does the same, but with using buffer.